snok/container-retention-policy/README.md

 If you accidentally delete something you shouldn't have, GitHub has a 30-day grace period before actually deleting your image version.
 See [these docs](https://docs.github.com/en/rest/reference/packages#restore-package-version-for-an-organization) for details.

+## Deletion speed

+Because of GitHub's secondary rate limit, we're at most able to delete 180 package versions per minute ([source](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28#about-secondary-rate-limits) and [source](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28#calculating-points-for-the-secondary-rate-limit)).
+This means that a run which deletes 180 package versions might finish in a few seconds, while a run that deletes 181 package versions might take just over a minute.

+Suggestions for how to better communicate this while the program is running, are welcome!